KevinPike/cododemo/README.md

 ** find a way to block writes to the public registry so that we are not leaking intellectual property

+The registry.hub.docker.com is full of projects.
+There are many more community contributions than there are curated. ```Stackbrew``` is the username assigned to the docker team so their images can be trusted (don't take my word for it).
+There are some other users that are considered "trusted" but I'm not certain about the certification process.
+I prefer private repositories but that takes planning and storage.

 Docker Commands
 ---------------